hstreamdb/hstream-connectors/README.md

-now we have implemented the [java-toolkit](java-toolkit), based on java-toolkit, you only need to implement a couple of interfaces to create a connector plugin instead of caring about offset, batch, protocol messages processing ,etc.
+now we have implemented the [java-toolkit](java-toolkit), based on java-toolkit, you only need to implement a couple of interfaces to create a connector plugin instead of caring about offset, batch, protocol messages processing, etc.

 ## source-debezium
 Debezium is a great CDC tool for databases,